This post may contain affiliate links which give me a small commission at no extra charge to you.

 As a new mom, I loved the fact that I didn’t even have to get out of bed during the night!

 When my baby started stirring, I simply pulled her in close and “plugged her in”!
 She nursed while I dozed.
 When she was done, we both fell back to sleep.
 No crying.
 No sleep-loss.
 Easy peasy!

-I respect the fact that some moms just don’t feel safe co-sleeping.
+I respect the fact that some moms just don’t feel safe co-sleeping or bed sharing.
 They fear that they will roll over on top of their baby or that the baby will fall out of bed or get stuck.
 They or their partner may also be heavy sleepers.

-Bottom line, if you decide to co-sleep, make sure that you do the research and do so safely and with confidence in your decision.
+Bottom line, if you decide to co-sleep or bed share, make sure that you do the research and do so safely and with confidence in your decision.

 If you are interested in co-sleeping without bed-sharing, there are some great co-sleepers that give baby her own sleep space while keeping her close by.
 Here are some of my favorite ones: